-The NAIRR Summer Accelerator is an immersive, multi-week faculty development program designed to strengthen research productivity, proposal competitiveness, and instructional innovation through the strategic use of artificial intelligence, advanced computing, and National AI Research Resource (NAIRR) infrastructure.
+The National AI Research Resource (NAIRR) Summer Accelerator is an immersive, multi-week faculty development program designed to strengthen research productivity, proposal competitiveness, and instructional innovation through the strategic use of artificial intelligence, advanced computing, and NAIRR infrastructure.
 Hosted as a three-week summer institute in Punta Cana Dominican Republic, the program supports faculty from non-R1 institutions by providing structured access to expertise, computational resources, and guided scholarly development.
-Registration is free.

-The Accelerator is organized into three distinct thematic cohorts, each offered during a separate week and focused on a core dimension of faculty success:
+The Accelerator is organized into three thematic cohorts, each offered during a separate week and focused on a core dimension of academic success:

 This cohort is designed for faculty seeking to advance or launch a research agenda using AI-enabled and computational approaches.
-Beginning with a research questions, participants will learn how TACC and NAIRR resources can used for refining a research question suitable for computational inquiry.
-Additionally, participants will use AI to complete literature reviews, develop methods, and synthesize findings to engage in structured writing sessions suitable for conference and journal research papers.
-There are three tracks available:
+Beginning with a research question, participants will learn how TACC and NAIRR resources can be used for refining a research question suitable for computational inquiry.
+Additionally, participants will use AI to complete literature reviews, develop methods, and synthesize findings, enabling structured writing sessions suitable for conference and journal research papers.
+There are three tracks available for this cohort:

 This cohort supports faculty interested in integrating AI, data, and computing into their teaching practice.
 Participants will design or revise a course to include AI- or data-enabled learning activities, learn how NAIRR resources can support instruction and student research, develop assignments, modules, or labs using AI tools and explore ethical and responsible AI use in education.
-There are three tracks available:
+There are three specialized tracks for this cohort:

 Track I: New Course or Program Design